-Childcare fees are determined according to the number of hours needed for childcare, the resident's tax amount the parents/guardians pay, and the age of the child.
-(The fees for children between 3 and 5 years of age are waived.)
+Basic childcare fees are determined according to the number of hours needed for childcare, the resident's tax amount the parents/guardians pay, and the age of the child.
+(The basic childcare fees are free for all children enrolled in classes for 3- to 5-year-olds as well as for second and subsequent children.)
 The Nursery School Division handles applications.